 In total, for the ten weeks, you will earn £14,000 pro rata, with payment on the 15th of each month.
 You'll be paid two weeks in arrears and two weeks in advance.

-At the end of the summer placement, the graduate team will conduct calibration sessions with all relevant line managers and graduate talent managers to confirm which Summer Placement students will be recommended in favour of stream specific graduate programmes the following year.
+At the end of the summer placement, the graduate team will conduct meetings with all relevant line managers and graduate talent managers to confirm which Summer Placement students will be recommended in favour of stream specific graduate programmes the following year.
 There may be a further interview or assessment process, but our aim will be to let you know the outcome by the middle of September.
 Recommendations will be based on: Combination of completed project work and or objectives achieved, demonstration of leadership behaviours and measures of potential and final week presentation event based on portfolio of work.
 Contracts for those offered should be expected around the end of September.

 Generally post summer placement graduate job offers are made for the following year after you complete the summer placement.
 However, there have been occasions where opportunities have arisen to join a graduate programme immediately after finishing the summer placement programme but this is very rare.